MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 - Mailboxes are hosted in Exchange Server 2016 Cumulative Update 3 or later.

-- Autodiscover and Exchange Web Services is published externally.
+- Autodiscover, Exchange Web Services (EWS) and REST API (for presence status) virtual directories are published externally.

 - OAuth authentication is configured preferably via the Exchange Hybrid Configuration Wizard running a full hybrid configuration (Classic or Modern).
 If you are not able to use the Hybrid Configuration Wizard, configure OAuth as described in [Configure OAuth authentication between Exchange and Exchange Online organizations](/exchange/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help).